Indelible-1/Trader/README.md

 - `config/` — configuration templates and deployment manifests.
 - `vendor/freqtrade/` — upstream freqtrade project (git-cloned) for strategy research/backtesting.

+## Continuous Integration

+GitHub Actions (`.github/workflows/ci.yml`) installs the project requirements, compiles the source tree, and runs a `freqtrade --version` smoke test on every push and pull request targeting `main`.

 ## Next Steps
 - Implement secrets management suitable for your infrastructure (AWS Parameter Store, HashiCorp Vault, Doppler, etc.).
-- Set up CI workflows for linting, unit tests, and integration smoke tests.
+- Extend the CI workflow with linting, unit/integration tests, and paper-trading smoke suites as they become available.
 - Deploy each service with `systemd`, Docker, or Kubernetes following the roadmap schedule.

 Trading is inherently risky.
 Backtest thoroughly, paper trade for multiple months, and never deploy without server-side stops and operational monitoring.